Sound and Complete Verification of Polynomial Networks: Conclusion

 \section{Conclusion}

-We propose a method to verify polynomial networks (PNs).
-Our method, which can be categorized as a $\alpha$-BaB global optimization algorithm, is a novel approach to verification of PNs.
-We believe can be extended to cover other twice-differentiable networks in the future.
+We propose a novel $\alpha$-BaB global optimization algorithm to verify polynomial networks (PNs).
 We exhibit that our method outperforms existing methods, such as black-box solvers, IBP and \rebuttal{DeepT-Fast \citep{Bonaert2021Fast}}.
 Our method enables verification in datasets such as STL10, which includes RGB images of $96\times 96$ resolution.
 This is larger than the images typically used in previous verification methods \rebuttal{, we note that existing methods like IBP and DeepT-Fast are also able to scale to STL10 buth with a lower verified accuracy}.
 Our method can further encourage the community to extend verification to a broader class of functions as well as conduct experiments in datasets of higher resolution.
+We believe can be extended to cover other twice-differentiable networks in the future.

-\textbf{Limitations}: As discussed in \cref{subsec:experiments_limitations}, our verification method does not scale to high-degree PNs.
+\textbf{Limitations:} As discussed in \cref{subsec:experiments_limitations}, our verification method does not scale to high-degree PNs.
 Even though we can verify high-accuracy PNs (see \cref{tab:IBP_vs_alpha_conv_verif}), we are still far from verifying the top performing deep PNs studied in \citet{Chrysos2021PolyNets}.
 Another problem that we share with ReLU NN verifiers is the scalability to networks with larger input size \citep{Wang2021Beta-CROWN}.
 In this work we are able to verify networks trained in STL10 \citep{STL10}, but these networks are shallow, yet their verification still takes a long time, see \cref{tab:IBP_vs_alpha_conv_verif}.